neelfx/uk_residential_sales/README.md

 # columns=['address', 'holding_periods', 'appearances', 'year', 'annualised_return']

 def avg_annualised_return(input_df, output_log=False):
+    '''
+    This function takes price paid data and returns the average length of a holding period and the annualised change in value between the purchase and sale, grouped by the year a holding period ends and the property type.
+    '''

     from dateutil import relativedelta
     # Creating a separate field for that combined the house number, flat number
     # and postcode to ensure multiple properties with the same postcode are treated as separate.